Welcome

 Fifth, work on as many problems as you have time for.
 The only way to get good at physics problems is by doing them.
 Obviously, do your assigned homework, but do as many different types of problems as you can.
 I would make up my own mock exams with different problem types from the concepts that could be on an exam.

-Sixth, if you can get old exams.
-I had a friend that took physics with the same teacher I had the year before I took it, and I got all of his old exams.
-This helped me see what kinds of questions my professor tested on, and what I could expect.
-The professor did reuse a couple of the same questions, but for the most part, I did have different questions on every exam, but I was rarely ever surprised by anything.
+Sixth, if you can get old exams, do so.
+I had a friend who took physics with the same teacher I had the year before I took it, and I got all of his old exams.
+This helped me see what kinds of questions my professor tested on and what I could expect.
+The professor reused a couple of the same questions, but for the most part, I did have different questions on every exam, but I was rarely ever surprised by anything.

 Seventh, make notes in your book if you can have open-book tests.
 Most teachers allow you to have at least a cheat sheet or your book.
-I would make notes in the margins of my book for things to watch out for on different types of questions or things to remind myself of, and basically annotated my book with to help me remember things or reword concepts so I understood them.
-One to note, in homework problems, you will often be solving for one or two things, but on exams, (especially in calculus-based physics) teachers will give you problems that will require you to solve for six or seven different things.
+I would make notes in the margins of my book for things to watch out for on different types of questions or things to remind myself of and basically annotated my book to help me remember things or reword concepts so I understood them.
+One to note, in homework problems, you will often be solving for one or two things, but on exams (especially in calculus-based physics), teachers will give you problems that will require you to solve six or seven different things.
 And, often, each thing that you solve for is then used in the next part of the problem.
-And sometimes one part of the problem will require you to solve for something that is not asked for, and you have to figure out to solve that first, and then use that to solve for what you are asked for.
+Sometimes, one part of the problem will require you to solve something that is not asked for, and you have to figure out how to solve that first and then use that to solve what you are asked for.
 For example, there are a bunch of different equations of motion that have variables like time, initial velocity, acceleration, and the like, as variables.
 Many times you will need to solve for time in order to be able to calculate something like initial velocity (using a different equation), then use that to solve for final velocity.
 But, you will not be told you have to solve for time, so you just have to know that.
 So, practicing compound problems is essential, and why it is always a good idea to get sample exam questions if you can.

 Eighth, try to get together with a study group.
-Sometimes you will know things that other people in the class do not, and other times someone else will understand something better than you.
+Sometimes, you will know things that others in the class do not, and other times, someone else will understand something better than you.
 If you get together with three or four people to study, it will save you time and a lot of frustration when you are stuck on something.

 Saturday, March 31, 2012